saylordotorg/course_prdv205/Unit03.md

+---
+layout: default
+title: "PRDV205: Business Law and Legal Procedures"
+course_description: "An introduction to the legal knowledge and skills that business administrators and paralegals must possess."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: BUSINESS ORGANIZATIONS** <span id="3"></span>
 *Corporations are legal entities that protect shareholders from certain legal liabilities.
 For example, if you start a sole proprietorship and